The Reality of Wanderlust

 The art of mastering goal setting can be tricky but it is one of the most valuable crafts there ever was.

 As with everything, there is a flip-side.
 Wanderlust is or at least, once was considered to be a disease.
 There was a time where people would be locked up in mental asylums on the grounds of suffering from 'dromomania' for having an intense desire to travel and demonstrating such feelings by travelling around with no destination in mind.

 Today, people who do have the means to travel paired with a mighty case of Wanderlust might find themselves seriously struggling to navigate their lives.
 Some people who experience Wanderlust find the idea of work or having a career almost unbearable but of course, they work so that they can fund their travel, leaving them with an area of dissatisfaction in their lives because they feel so uncomfortable and unnatural in a work environment.
-This dissatisfaction can be just crippling as the dissatisfaction felt of those who wish to travel but are unable to.

 People who have wanderlust may find that nothing can fill the hole that travel can fill and worry that they may never be finished on their adventures.
 This can make it difficult to settle down into romantic relationships and maintain relationships with friends and family.
 They may never find a career that makes them happy because they are so focused on their next trip that they can't put two single minutes together to think about it.
 They can't even put two single minutes together to enjoy their trip to it's full potential because they have worry eating away at them that somehow, something will get in the way of visiting their next destination.
 Maybe they even have the conflicting symptoms of Chirophobia, feeling as though they are enjoying the moments while they are travelling so much that the sadness of the fact that it will end becomes overwhelming, therefore not allowing them to enjoy the moments at all.